 Since there are four possible choices for the second camera matrix, we employ the visibility constraint to select the correct solution.
 In that, we triangulate each matched pair using each of the solutions, and accordingly select the solution which results in a positive depth for the highest number of pairs.
 Additionally, we apply sparse bundle adjustment [2] as a final step to optimize the obtained cameras.

-The estimated cameras contain the relative rotationand the relative translation.
-Therefore, the recovered motion can be directly compared to the candidate trajectory which is represented as a rotation matrix and a translational vector.
-Hence, we extract Euler angles and from and respectively, and then compute the normalized residual of as
+The recovered motion can be directly compared to the candidate trajectory which is represented as a rotation matrix and a translational vector.
+Hence, we extract Euler angles , and then compute the normalized residual of as

 ….(9)

-where and normalize the residual such that its maximum possible value is 1.
-Namely, we set maximum rotational error, and maximum translational error .
+.

 .